ProtopiaTech/llm-as-a-judge/README.md

     1. Factual accuracy of medical information
     2. Completeness of the response
     3. Whether key safety information is included
-    4. Proper handling of off-topic questions (redirecting to KEYTRUDA)
+    4. Proper handling of off-topic questions (redirecting to EUTHYROX)
     """,
     evaluation_params=[
         LLMTestCaseParams.INPUT,